istio/istio.io/content/en/news/releases/1.8.x/announcing-1.8/change-notes/index.md

 and therefore more relevant for tracking.
 It is also consistent with `kubectl top`.
 The reported values are lower than the previous values.

-- **Added** Update Istio Workload and Istio Service dashboards to improve loading time.
+- **Updated** the Istio Workload and Istio Service dashboards to improve loading time.
   ([Issue #22408](https://github.com/istio/istio/issues/22408))

 - **Added** `datasource` parameter to Grafana dashboards